OndrejSladky/kmercamel/README.md

 ## Converting k-mer set superstring representation to the traditional one

-Run `./convert_superstring`.
+Run `./convert_superstring.py < input.fa`.
 This runs a Python script which inputs the superstring masked representation and outputs the SPSS representation.

 ## How to test